bucknercd/jobworker/DESIGN.md

   - A user can **only** can perform operations such as stream output from any job as long as they have the job id
   - Client CA certificates will be stored in the running server's filesystem rather than in a database, to reduce initial implementation complexity.
 - **Shell invocation**
-  - Avoids shell injection; Process execution happens via an `init` binary in a chroot jail.
+  - Avoids shell injection; Process execution happens in a chroot jail.
 - **Job isolation**
   - Cgroups used for resource control (custom implementation)
   - Each job gets its own cgroup directory